buqhek/power_outages_analysis/README.md

 ## Introduction

 This dataset was collected by Purdue University.
 It contains various pieces of information about power outages, electricity consumption patterns, and other pieces of information about the United States.
-What makes this dataset, and this analysis very interesting, is to see whether we can predict the monthly price (per kilowatt-hour) of our electricity, given a variety of parameters, like state, outage start and end time, month, year, etc...
+What makes this dataset and analysis very interesting is to see whether we can predict the monthly price (per kilowatt-hour) of our electricity, given a variety of parameters, like state, outage start and end time, month, year, etc...

 The main point of this analysis is to take a look at how the world around us impacts our lives in ways we might not really think about.

 The total number of rows in the dataset are 1476, with a total of 54 columns as well.
 However, we won't be using all of those columns to predict our variable:

 Out of all the columns, the numerical ones that we will be focusing on are: